bramstroker/homeassistant-powercalc/README.md

 ### Setup power sensors

-Powercalc has a build-in library of more than 190 power profiles.
+Powercalc has a built-in library of more than 190 power profiles.
 Currently, this exists mostly of lights.
 These profiles have been measured and provided by users.
 See [supported models](docs/supported_models.md) for the listing of supported devices.

 Powercalc scans your HA instance for entities which are supported for automatic configuration.
 It does that based on the manufacturer and model information known in HA.